-So whats the story?
+So what’s the story?

-Well, Fitch downgraded Italys credit rating by one notch from AA- to A+.
-It cited the countrys high debt-to-GDP ratio and its gloomy economic outlook as a couple of reasons for the move.
+Well, Fitch downgraded Italy’s credit rating by one notch from AA- to A+.
+It cited the country’s high debt-to-GDP ratio and its gloomy economic outlook as a couple of reasons for the move.

-Then again, Fitchs move didnt really come off as a surprise since Moodys and S&P already beat it to the punch in downgrading Italys debt.
+Then again, Fitch’s move didn’t really come off as a surprise since Moody’s and S&P already beat it to the punch in downgrading Italy’s debt.
 Heck, it seems like the government even saw it coming!

 It reiterated that reducing the debt-to-GDP ratio, which currently stands at 120% of its GDP, is possible.
-And also, Italys situation isnt as bad as the other euro zone countries.
+And also, Italy’s situation isn’t as bad as the other eurozone countries.

-Now, lets turn to what really caught the markets off guard Fitchs decision to downgrade Spains credit rating.
-Fitch has never been one to lead the pack, but among the major credit rating agencies, it was the first to address Spains situation.
+Now, let’s turn to what really caught the markets off guard – Fitch’s decision to downgrade Spain’s credit rating.
+Fitch has never been one to lead the pack, but among the major credit rating agencies, it was the first to address Spain’s situation.

-The fact that this rating is a notch below S&Ps suggests that this may not be the last downgrade for Spain.
+The fact that this rating is a notch below S&P’s suggests that this may not be the last downgrade for Spain.
 After all, where one credit rating agency goes, the others usually follow.
-These guys love to play follow the leader!
+These guys love to play “follow the leader!”

 With the European debt crisis still far from being resolved, the outlook for Spain has become even more blurry.
-As a matter of fact, forecasts for Spain are estimating growth of less than 2% through 2015.
+As a matter of fact, forecasts for Spain are estimating the growth of less than 2% through 2015.

-Be that as it may, there are still those who think that Spains economic prospects are brighter than Italys.
+Be that as it may, there are still those who think that Spain’s economic prospects are brighter than Italy’s.
 Having taken steps to address its fiscal problems earlier than Italy, Spain is believed to have already made a lot of progress in containing its national debt.

 You have to wonder whether European officials will take all of this into account when they meet for the European Union summit next week.
 With two of their biggest economies on shaky ground, will they be forced to come up with an even bigger bailout plan?